-- 17. You must, within 28 days of receiving any gift, hospitality, material benefit or advantage above a value specified in a resolution of your authority, provide written notification to your authority's monitoring officer, or in relation to a community council, to your authority's proper officer of the existence and nature of that gift, hospitality, material benefit or advantage. - 36.2.1 Monmouthshire County Council adopted this revised version of the Code of Conduct at its Annual Meeting on 12th May 2016.
+- 17. You must, within 28 days of receiving any gift, hospitality, material benefit or advantage above a value of £25.00, provide written notification to your authority's monitoring officer, or in relation to a community council, to your authority's proper officer of the existence and nature of that gift, hospitality, material benefit or advantage. - 37.2.1 Monmouthshire County Council adopted this revised version of the Code of Conduct at its Annual Meeting on 12th May 2016.

-37 CODE OF CONDUCT FOR EMPLOYEES
+38 CODE OF CONDUCT FOR EMPLOYEES

-37.1 The Statutory Employee Code of Conduct
+38.1 The Statutory Employee Code of Conduct

-37.1.1 The following code of conduct is the model code of conduct set out in The Code of Conduct (Qualifying Local Government Employees) (Wales) Order 2001 as updated.
+38.1.1 The following code of conduct is the model code of conduct set out in The Code of Conduct (Qualifying Local Government Employees) (Wales) Order 2001 as updated.
 As such, it is repeated here verbatim with original layout, referencing and content.